 My dad, Bill Teemley, was ambitious, hard-working, and deeply conservative.
-And I was a wildly liberal 23 year old who’d recently completed a “useless” Theatre Arts degree and moved back in with the folks.
-Somewhere along the line a Game of Thrones-sized ice wall had grown up between us.
+I was a wildly liberal 23 year old who’d recently completed a “useless” Theatre Arts degree and moved back in with the folks.
+Somewhere along the line a Game of Thrones-sized ice wall grew up between us.
 We barely spoke.
 Dad didn’t get me (I’m an only child, so everything is about me), and I sure didn’t get him.
-But did it matter?
-I figured he never even thought about me.
+So I figured he never even thought about me.
 Still, with multiple non-job offers flooding in, I had time on my hands.

 So I asked Mom what I could do about The Wall.

-“Why don’t you go with him to pick up newspapers?” she answered.
+“Why don’t you go with him to pick up newspapers?” she replied.

 Dad’s job as a newspaper dealer included picking up papers from the plant at 3:30 a.m.
 Seven days a week.
 So naturally my response was,